-Suppliers representing 95% of HP’s total production supplier spend have gone through a social and environmental assessment, and suppliers representing about 40% of production supplier spend completed on-site social and environmental audits during 2020.
+Suppliers representing 95% of HP’s total production supplier spend have gone through a social and environmental assessment.

-The strength of our supply chain responsibility program enables us to meet and exceed customer expectations.
-In 2020, approximately $7 billion of HP sales was enabled by eco labels, accessibility, human rights, and supply chain responsibility.2
+The strength of our supply chain responsibility program enables us to address customer expectations.
+In 2021, approximately $2 billion in retained, existing and new sales took supply chain responsibility into account.2

 We have uncompromising expectations of ethical behavior by our suppliers, partners, and employees.
 Our suppliers are our partners.
 Together, we set shared commitments to drive change and prioritize sustainability alongside other business imperatives.
 We align our approach with the expectations of the UN Guiding Principles on Business and Human Rights for companies’ due diligence, and comply with the UK Modern Slavery Act, California Transparency in Supply Chains Act, and the Dodd-Frank Act.

-Three core principles guide our management of social and environmental topics in the supply chain, driving us to protect and promote the well-being of the people who make our products, strengthen the communities where they live and work, and protect the planet by reducing negative environmental impacts.
+Three core principles guide our management of social and environmental topics in the supply chain, driving us to improve the lives of the people who make our products and support our business, and protect the planet by reducing negative environmental impacts.

 - We believe that every person deserves to be treated with dignity and respect—We insist that workers in our supply chain have fair treatment, safe working conditions and freely chosen employment.